hantianjz/github.io/content/posts/feb_2025_notes.md

 ### Git performance tracing

-I noticed some git command was taking exceedingly long, especially git status that I type very often.
-And it is tied on my cmd prompt so my command prompt is also slow now.
-Using `GIT_TRACE=1` allows one to examine what git is doing.
-Turns out my problem was the repo I was working in using too many sub modules and git status had to be run on all individual submodules, which took some time.
+I noticed that some git commands, especially `git status`, were taking a long time to execute.
+Since it's tied to my command prompt, this also slowed down my prompt.
+By using `GIT_TRACE=1`, I could see what git was doing.
+The issue was that the repository had too many submodules, causing `git status` to run on each one, which took time.

 ```bash
 $ GIT_TRACE=1 git status